jurassicjs/nuxt3-fullstack-tutorial/content/tutorials/deploy-nuxt3-github-actions.md

 # /etc/systemd/system/fullstackjack.service
 ```
-Create a service in the **/etc/systemd/system directory**.
+Create a service in the **/etc/systemd/system** directory.
 Name it whatever you like, but be consistent in the rest of your
 setup.
 I'll spare you the details for every little part of the service.

 The interesting parts are:

 **ExecStart=/usr/bin/bash -c 'node .output/server/index.mjs'** which starts our Nuxt3 App.

 **Restart=always** ensure systemd will restart the app if it goes down.

-Then run **systemctl enable fullstackjack** (keep in mind if you to replace fullstackjack with whatever you named your service)
+Then run **systemctl enable fullstackjack** (keep in mind, you must replace fullstackjack with whatever you named your service)

 I'll give you my nginx set up as I have it.
 But the details are out of the scope of this tutorial.